-Okay, I Know you’ll find this SUPER hard to believe but…
+Okay, I know you’ll find this SUPER hard to believe but…Manhattan is an Island!

 Yeah, not a shocker but I still feel like people forget that New York City is right on the ocean and as a result, has some pretty EPIC beaches.

 I just kept walking down the beach and all of the sudden I was kind of like, “Whoops.
 OMG, nakedness.
 Nakedness everywhere.
 And not the good kind!
 Ahh, my eyes!”.
 So as the Lion King song goes.
 “Be Prepared”!

-11. Free Kayaking!
+11. Enjoy Some Free Kayaking!

 I would never characterize myself as an “outdoor girl”, but kayaking is one of the few, outdoorsy activities that I absolutely love.
-I find peace and tranquility when I’m alone, cruising through the water, just me and my kayak enjoying the fabulous summer in New York weather.
+I find peace and tranquility when I’m alone, cruising through the water, just me and my kayak enjoying the fabulous summer in New York City weather.

 For real though.All of life’s problems just seem to dissipate with every stroke I take.
 Even if my arms scream in agony since I am so physically unfit.

 All you have to do is grab a kayak from public boathouses like the Downtown Boathouse and the Long Island Community Boathouse, in Queens, and enjoy the tranquility that the waters surrounding New York City offer.
 Boom, that easy.
 I wish everything in life was that easy.

 12. Rooftop Cinema Club

-All you need is a moderately overpriced movie ticket, a set of wireless headphones, a comfy deck chair, an iconic movie, and some spectacular rooftop views of NYC.
+Because all you’ll need is a moderately overpriced movie ticket, a set of wireless headphones, a comfy deck chair, an iconic movie, and some spectacular rooftop views of NYC.

 Now for the boring but necessary info.
 Movies start at 8:30 pm and tickets are only available to adults 18 years and older.
 Tickets cost between $15 (plus a booking fee) and $39 (You can pay just $3 extra for unlimited popcorn.
-Bring on the butter, and i’ll take a crane full of popcorn).
+Bring on the butter, and I’ll take a crane full of popcorn).

-Tickets are SUPER popular so book ahead because they sell out fast at 60 West 37th street (Midtown Hilton Skylawn) and at 57 Thames Street Brooklyn (Rooftop Films).
+FYI, tickets are SUPER popular so book ahead because they sell out fast at 60 West 37th street (Midtown Hilton Skylawn) and at 57 Thames Street Brooklyn (Rooftop Films).

 13. Go Shopping at Woodbury Commons

 But never fear because the Port Authority offers daily bus service from NYC to Woodbury Commons (Buses cost $42.00 roundtrip for adults and $21.00 roundtrip for children).

 Just be prepared to do an insane amount of walking once you get there!
 Yeah, this mall is ridiculously huge so wear comfy shoes and grab a map before you start shopping (otherwise security will need a GPS to find you)!

 14. Attend a Free Summer Concert Series Concert

 But like with anything free in NYC, these concerts get ridiculously crowded.
 That’s why you need to show up and wait in line the night before, with snacks and drinks so that you can get a good seat.
 And by seat, I obviously mean a good place to stand.